Heart-Shaped Chocolate Date Caramels

 Notes

-- Stir in a teaspoon of coconut oil to help thin the chocolate for easier dipping.
+- Chocolate too thick?
+Add one teaspoon of coconut oil to thin the chocolate for easier dipping.

 Hi Megan.
 I was wondering if instead of rolling out the date mixture and using cookie cutters if this date mixture would work by putting it in a silicon mini muffin mold to make small round coins instead?